Overview

 The ammonium uptake provides a continual supply of hydrogen but filtrate bicarbonate is a limiting factor in 'driving' its influx.
 However, an 'emergency' bicarbonate source is derived from NBCn1 transporting interstitial bicarbonate directly into the cell.

-Regardless of bicarbonate source, the ammonia diffuses to the interstitium as does carbon dioxide.
+Regardless of bicarbonate source, the ammonium diffuses to the interstitium as does carbon dioxide.
 The carbon dioxide is picked up by capillaries and red blood cells convert it to bicarbonate.
 The ammonia and ammonium in the interstitium contribute 10-15% of the osmotic concentration.

 The sequence of events is as follows: